lalit3102/stage_video_player/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Note : this project is licensed under the GNU Affero General Public License v3.0

 ---------------------------------------------------------------------------------------

 To run this application you just need flutter setup in your machine and a android device